percona/pxb-docs/docs/innodb-btree-check.md

 * Runtime depends on the number of tablespaces and indexes

-* For incremental backup chains, use `--check-tables` only during the final prepare stage because the option verifies all tables and indexes each time it runs
+* For incremental backups, use `--check-tables` only during the final prepare stage because the option verifies all tables and indexes each time it runs

 ## Usage